 Unlike Anise, who loved science and technology a great deal, Isla tended more towards physical activities; sports, running, dancing.
 While Anise pored over books and study materials, Isla spent most of her time out and about.
 And now, here on a living, breathing world with a real atmosphere, she intended to make the most of it.

 They walked up the path – again pink stone and sparkly – to the front entrance of the dome.
 Inside, they were greeted by a spacious foyer in the centre of which stood a kiosk of sorts.
 They wandered up to the young lady currently occupying it.

 “Hi!
 We’ve just transferred in and are looking for the headmistress,” Anise said.

 The lady at the information kiosk gave them a pristine smile that would look perfectly at home in a toothpaste commercial, and directed them up to the second floor.
-Two staircases wound up, one either side, to a viewing platform above the kiosk, so they made their way up one of these and from there directly ahead to a double door.
+Two staircases wound up, one either side, to a viewing platform above the kiosk.
+They made their way up one of these, and from there directly ahead to a double door.
 A hallway beyond this took them through the centre of the building towards the rear.

 “It’s a big building, isn’t it?
 I wouldn’t have thought idols were this popular!”
 Isla said as they came to a halt outside a set of two heavy mahogany-like doors.

 “Earth’s still stuck in the dark ages of the twenty-first century, so I guess that’s a reasonable assumption if you don’t know any better,” Anise said.
 “Idols are super popular pretty much everywhere, though.”